BertrandServin/SSMPG2017/README.md

 #### Install hapFLK

 hapflk is available as a python package.
-Before installing hapflk, you will need to install [python 2.7](https://www.python.org/downloads/), [numpy and scipy](https://www.scipy.org/install.html) and have a C compiler available on your system.
+It has been tested to run on Linux and Mac OS.
+Before installing hapflk, you will need to install [python 2.7](https://www.python.org/downloads/), [numpy and scipy](https://www.scipy.org/install.html) and have a C compiler available on your system (it should be the case).
 Once this is done, hapflk can be installed using pip (copy paste the following in a terminal):

 ```
 sudo pip install hapflk